Karadima case: Later developments

 Bishop Arteaga stepped down from his position at the Universidad Catolica in March 2011.
-The University's student union (Federación de Estudiantes de la UC) had urged his removal.
+The university's student union (Federación de Estudiantes de la UC) had urged his removal.
 A year earlier he had expressed complete support for Karadima.
 He only reluctantly expressed support for the Vatican action against Karadima, referring in his statement to those "affected" rather than "victims".
 Arteaga himself had been accused by José Andrés Murillo of ignoring his complaints and recommending a visit with a psychiatrist, "that it was all a misunderstanding of mine, that I should not continue saying those things about Karadima, they had very good lawyers".
 He remains an Auxiliary Bishop of Santiago de Chile, though by May 2018 he no longer played a public role because of health problems.

-In 2013 and 2014, Ezzati and his predecessor Errazuriz coordinated their efforts to prevent Juan Carlos Cruz, one of Karadima's victims and accusers, from being appointed to the Pontifical Commission for the Protection of Minors.
+In 2013 and 2014, Ezzati and his predecessor Errázuriz coordinated their efforts to prevent Juan Carlos Cruz, one of Karadima's victims and accusers, from being appointed to the Pontifical Commission for the Protection of Minors.
 When their correspondence was made public in September 2015, advocates for victims of abuse called for Ezzati's resignation or removal.

 Pope Francis appointed Barros Bishop of Osorno, Chile, a small diocese with 23 parishes, on 10 January 2015.
 Local protests and candlelight vigils and a petition to the papal nuncio on the part of 30 priests and deacons of the diocese were unsuccessful in blocking Barros' appointment, as was a letter signed by 51 members of the National Congress.
 In 2018 Francis ordered a new investigation, and in April a 2,300-page report provided all the evidence he needed to remove Barros—and to recognize that he had been given bad advice on the case.
 Francis reversed his position, apologizing to victims of abuse, and undertaking a wholesale review of the Church in Chile.